thekvs/debianize-dante-server/README.md

 ## Usage

+We use non-standard 8383 port, so if you want to use standard SOCKS5 proxy port (1080) you have to edit configuration file which is located at `/etc/dante/sockd.conf`.

-To generate password hashes use `mkpasswd -m sha-512` command. `mkpasswd` is part of the `whois` package.
+To generate password hashes use `mkpasswd -m sha-512` command. `mkpasswd` utility is part of the `whois` package.
 You will also need `libpam-pwdfile` package.